mturley/luper/README.md

 2. Make sure you have a working ADT Bundle.
 Launch Eclipse.

-3. Use File -> Import -> Existing Projects Into Workspace to import the luper/Luper subdirectory (the main android app)
+3. Use File -> Import -> Existing Projects Into Workspace to import the luper/luper-android subdirectory (the main android app)

-4. Use File -> New -> Project... and then Android -> Android Project From Existing Code to import the luper/actionbarsherlock subdirectory for the action bar dependency.
+4. Use File -> New -> Project... and then Android -> Android Project From Existing Code to import the luper/actionbarsherlock subdirectory (the action bar dependency.  read the LuperApp.java comments for more details)

 5. Right-click on Luper in the projects list and Run As -> Android Application